DDTBOX/tutorials/DDTBox Documentation.md

 DDTBox is a toolbox for multivariate pattern analysis (MVPA) of epoched EEG and other types of data.
 This toolbox can be used as a plugin for [EEGLab](http://sccn.ucsd.edu/eeglab/) or as a standalone toolbox in MATLAB.

-DDTBOX core scripts were originally written by Stefan Bode.
+DDTBOX core scripts were written by Stefan Bode.
 The toolbox was written with contributions from: Daniel Bennett, Daniel Feuerriegel, Phillip Alday.
-The author further acknowledges helpful conceptual input/work from: Jutta Stahl, Simon Lilburn, Philip L. Smith, Elaine Corbett, Carsten Murawski, Carsten Bogler, John-Dylan Haynes.
+The authors further acknowledge helpful conceptual input/work from: Jutta Stahl, Simon Lilburn, Philip L. Smith, Elaine Corbett, Carsten Murawski, Carsten Bogler, John-Dylan Haynes.

 Copyright (c) 2013--2016 Stefan Bode and contributors.